dfelinto/blender-manual/manual/modeling/meshes/tools/extrude_cursor.rst

 will create a planar face, also known as a quad.
 Blender will follow your mouse cursor and will use the planar view from your viewport to create those quads.

-For :kbd:`Ctrl-LMB`, Blender will automatically rotate the last selected Edge (the source) for the subsequent operations if you have at least one face created, dividing the angles created between the newly created edge and the last two edges, creating a smooth angle between them.
+For :kbd:`Ctrl-RMB`, Blender will automatically rotate the last selected Edge (the source) for the subsequent operations if you have at least one face created, dividing the angles created between the newly created edge and the last two edges, creating a smooth angle between them.
 Blender will calculate this angle using the last positive and negative position of the last X and Y coordinates